← Back to 史記

 使 使

 At this time, Li Shaojun also appeared before the emperor with methods of sacrificing to the stove, the grain way, and dispelling old age, and the emperor honored him.
 Shaojun was a former retainer of the Marquis of Shenze and mastered methods.
 He concealed his age and his growth and constantly claimed to be seventy.
 He could make things and dispel the old age.
 His travels with methods went through the feudal lords.
 He had no wife or children.
-People heard of his ability to make things and achieve immortality, and moreover sent him gifts.
+People heard of his ability to make things and achieve immortality, and they sent him gifts.
 He constantly had a surplus of gold, money, clothes, and food.
-People all thought that he did not manage a livelihood but was wealthy, and moreover, they did not know where he came from.
-They increasingly believed and competed to serve him.
+People all thought that he did not manage a livelihood yet was wealthy, and they did not know where he came from.
+They increasingly believed in him and competed to serve him.
 Shaojun innately liked methods and was good at making clever predictions that hit strangely.
 Once, he followed the Marquis of Wu'an to drink, and in the seat there was an old man of more than ninety.
 Shaojun then spoke of the place where he had toured and shot with the old man's grandfather.
 The old man, as a child, had followed his grandfather and knew that place.
 The entire seat was astonished.
 Shaojun saw the emperor, and the emperor had an old copper vessel and asked Shaojun about it.
 Shaojun said, 'This vessel was displayed in the Bo bedchamber in the tenth year of Duke Huan of Qi.'
 Then they examined its engraving, and indeed it was a vessel of Duke Huan of Qi.
-The entire palace was terrified and thought that Shaojun was a god, a person of several hundred years.
+The entire palace was astonished and took Shaojun for a divine man several hundred years old.

 58

-Shaojun told the emperor and said, 'If you sacrifice to the stove, then you attract things.
-If you attract things, then cinnabar sands can be transformed into gold.
-If gold is made into eating and drinking vessels, then it increases longevity.
-If longevity is increased, then the immortals of Penglai in the middle of the sea can be seen.
-If they are seen with the feng and shan, then one becomes immortal.
-The Yellow Emperor is this.
+Shaojun told the emperor: 'If you sacrifice to the stove, spiritual beings can be summoned.
+Once they are summoned, cinnabar can be transformed into gold.
+If that gold is made into vessels for food and drink, it will lengthen life.
+Once life is lengthened, the immortals of Penglai in the sea may be seen.
+If they are seen and the fengshan sacrifices are performed, one will become deathless.
+This is what the Yellow Emperor did.
 I, the minister, once toured on the sea and saw An Qisheng.
 An Qisheng ate giant dates, as big as melons.
-An Qisheng is an immortal who is connected to the middle of Penglai.
-If harmonious, then he appears to people; if not harmonious, then he hides.'
-Therefore, the Son of Heaven began to personally sacrifice to the stove, sent fangshi to enter the sea and seek the kind of Penglai and An Qisheng, and engaged in transforming cinnabar sands and various medicines together into gold.
+An Qisheng is an immortal who passes through Penglai.
+When conditions accord, he appears to people; when they do not, he remains hidden.'
+Therefore, the Son of Heaven began personally sacrificing to the stove.
+He sent fangshi out to sea to seek Penglai, An Qisheng, and others of that kind, and he set about transforming cinnabar and other medicines into gold.

 59